Inside: Don't get overwhelmed during the holidays. Check out these simple tips for holiday cleaning. Keep your home clean and enjoy the holidays!

 Wait To Decorate

 If you want some easy cleaning during the holidays I highly recommend you wait to decorate your home.
-Dusting and cleaning around all of the decorations takes more time and energy.
+Dusting and cleaning around all of the decorations take more time and energy.

-Maybe it is just me, but I don’t like to spend months dusting and cleaning around my holiday decorations.
+Maybe it is just me, but I don't like to spend months dusting and sweeping around my Christmas tree.
 I put up Christmas decorations after Thanksgiving so they are only up for 3-4 weeks.
 Less cleaning and less time.